-ZSL Whipsnade Zoo is in Dunstable, Bedfordshire, which is 58 Kms (36 Miles) North of London.
+ZSL Whipsnade Zoo is in Dunstable, Bedfordshire, 58 Km (36 Miles) North of London.

-If you are a tourist, public transport is the best way to reach the Whipsnade Zoo at Dunstable.
+Public transport is the best way to reach the Whipsnade Zoo at Dunstable if you are a tourist.

-Both the train journeys will take you around 30 minutes.
+Both train journeys will take you around 30 minutes.

-Since both Luton and Hemel Hempstead are approximately 16 Kms (10 Miles) from Whipsnade Zoo, you must take a Taxi once you get down at the train station.
+Since Luton and Hemel Hempstead are approximately 16 Km (10 Miles) from Whipsnade Zoo, you must take a Taxi once you get down at the train station.

 A Taxi will take 20 minutes to drop you at the Zoo’s entrance.